lubianat/quali_phd/manuscript.md

 Cell types that were not represented on Wikidata were added to the database via the graphical user interface (<https://www.wikidata.org/wiki/Special:NewItem>) and logged in the reference table.

 Species-specific cell types for human and mouse cell types were created for every entry in the reference table and connected to the species-neutral concept via a "[subclass of](http://www.wikidata.org/entity/P279)" property (e.g. every single "[human neutrophil](http://www.wikidata.org/entity/Q101405102)" is a also "[neutrophil](http://www.wikidata.org/entity/Q188417)").
-Our approach was analogous to the one taken by the CELDA ontology to create species-specific cell-types [@wikidata:Q21284308].
+Our approach was analogous to the one taken by the CELDA ontology to create species-specific cell types. [@wikidata:Q21284308]

 #### Integration of PanglaoDB to Wikidata